When is a light-emitting diode a receiver?

 Article no. 13286-88 | Type: Set

-Student set Optics / Atomic physics, TESS advanced Physics
+Student set Optics / Atomic physics for 16 experiments, TESS advanced Physics

 Article no. 15350-88 | Type: Set